Vietnamese people in Germany: Demography and distribution

 Vietnamese nationals make up Germany's 15th largest non-EU community, seventh largest from Asia and fourth largest from Asia excluding the Middle East, after Afghans, Indians and Chinese.

 Age & gender

 The population pyramid of Vietnamese Germans is very unusual.
 Vietnamese Vertragsarbeiter or contracted workers, who fell pregnant during their stay in the GDR, were subjected to forced Abortion or forced Deportation, most second generation Vietnamese are born after 1989 because of this.

-The Vietnamese population in Germany is fairly young compared to the average and to other minority groups; 25% consist of children 15 and under, 63% are between the ages of 15-45, with only 10% in the 45-65 age bracket and 2% over the age of 65.
+The Vietnamese population in Germany is fairly young compared to the average and to other minority groups; 25% consist of children 15 and under, 63% are between the ages of 15 and 45, with only 10% in the 45-65 age bracket and 2% over the age of 65.

 Vietnamese, along with Koreans, form one of the few Asian groups in which men and women migrated to Germany in roughly equal numbers, at least among legal residents; in contrast, there are far more Thai and Filipino women than men in Germany, while the reverse holds true for Chinese and Indians.